Welcome to Sycamore Class (Year 4)

 Spellings

-New spellings will be given on Monday and they will be tested on Friday.
+New spellings will be given on Wednesday and there will be a dictation session on the following Wednesday.

 Maths